 Chesky earned an undergraduate performance degree in trumpet from the Berklee College of Music in Boston.
-Early in his career he worked full time as a bandleader, sideman, and jazz soloist and performed routinely across New England, Florida, Virginia, and the throughout the Caribbean.
+Early in his career he worked full time as a bandleader, sideman, and jazz soloist and performed routinely across New England, Florida, Virginia, and throughout the Caribbean.
 Immediately following a move to Texas, he worked for several commercial dance bands, jazz repertory ensembles, and church orchestras while pursuing graduate degrees at the University of North Texas.
 For his Ph.D. dissertation, he designed, patented, and applied computer-based technologies for investigating the pain-relieving effects of music vibration.
-Successful outcomes from a study conducted at the UNT Health Sciences Center in Fort Worth with rheumatoid arthritis pain patients led to external grants that allowed him to conduct a double-blind, placebo controlled study with fibromyalgia patients at the University of Texas in San Antonio.
-Another study, conducted at Cook Children’s hospital in Fort Forth, focused on the potential for music vibration to reduce post-operative hyperalgesia in spinal fusion patients.
-Together with music therapy pioneer and mentor Dr. Donald Michel, he participated in medical and music therapy conferences throughout the USA, Europe, Canada, Africa, and the Netherlands.
+Successful outcomes from a study conducted at the UNT Health Science Center in Fort Worth with rheumatoid arthritis pain patients led to external grants that allowed him to conduct a double-blind, placebo controlled study with fibromyalgia patients at the University of Texas in San Antonio.
+Another study, conducted at Cook Children’s hospital in Fort Worth, focused on the potential for music vibration to reduce post-operative hyperalgesia in spinal fusion patients.
+Together with music therapy pioneer and mentor Dr. Donald Michel, he participated in medical and music therapy conferences throughout the United States, Europe, Canada, Africa, and The Netherlands.

 As a scholar, Chesky’s research is diverse and reflective of an applied, integrative, and interdisciplinary approach to scholarship.
-Research vectors, to name of few, include epidemiologic studies of musician populations, biomechanics of musical performance, hearing conservation, earplug evaluation and testing, noise measurement and analysis, mental health issues in music, music therapy, ergonomics, and health education policy in the performing arts.
+Research vectors, to name a few, include epidemiologic studies of musician populations, biomechanics of musical performance, hearing conservation, earplug evaluation and testing, noise measurement and analysis, mental health issues in music, music therapy, ergonomics, and health education policy in the performing arts.
 He has served as editorial board member or guest reviewer for over a dozen academic journals.
-Chesky has won several research awards and in 2010 was bestowed the coveted Safe-in-Sound Award from the National Institutes of Occupational Safety and Health for his research directed toward the prevention of noise induced hearing loss among musician populations.
+Chesky has won several research awards and in 2010 was bestowed the coveted Safe-in-Sound Award from the National Institute of Occupational Safety and Health for his research directed toward the prevention of noise induced hearing loss among musician populations.

 Texas Center for Performing Arts Health website